Services performed at: Lennon Rd-Flint, Royal Oak and Southgate, Novi

 Who Can Benefit From Coronary CT for Cardiac Scoring?

-Your doctor may recommend a coronary CT for cardiac scoring if you have any of the following risk factors for coronary artery disease:
+Your doctor or primary care provider may recommend a CT Coronary Calcium Score if you have any of the following risk factors for coronary artery disease:

-- Heart disease or heart attacks in your family medical history
+- Heart disease or heart attacks run in your family

 - High cholesterol